Thunderfenril/Moe-Ninja-Girls-bot/readme.md

     02. Typo for ninjutsu _eat to earth_
     03. Profile seems to have a problem with .addFields _Problem was useless bracket in data.js_
     04. Seems there is a problem with the birthday command _Problems of args[0], typeof, etc__
+    05. Fix walkthrough, so no error show when using the commands
+    06. Fix walkthrough, so it works for 3.5 and 22.5

 ### On the data